zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-313_840.md

 # Holiday Poem
 Lomile lomps, holiday homps.
 The sauna is warm, the beer is cold, and the kossu is in ice.

+# DRAFT
+- **Browser-based solutions**: *The browser is the best platform to build a web app, but it's not the only platform.
+We'll cover the other platforms and how to build apps for them in the next section.*
+  - **Progressive Web App**: *A Progressive Web App is a web app that uses modern web capabilities to deliver an app-like user experience.
+They evolve from pages in browser tabs to immersive, top-level apps, leveraging the web's low friction.
+They're reliable, fast, and engaging.
+And most of all, they're web apps that work for everyone, regardless of the browser or device.*
+  - **Cross-platform solutions**: *The web is the most open platform.
+It's available to everyone, on every device, and through every browser.
+And the web is the only platform that lets you build a single app that works across all devices.
+This means you can reach a huge audience of potential users, and you don't need to maintain multiple codebases to do so.*
+  - **Web app manifest**: *The web app manifest is a simple JSON file that tells the browser about your web application and how it should behave when 'installed' on the user's mobile device or desktop.
+A typical manifest file includes the app name, the icons the app should use, and the URL that should be opened when the app is launched.*
+  - **Service workers**: *Service workers are background workers that can locally save all the resources that make up your web app.
+They can do this independently from a web page, which means the resources are available even when the user is offline.
+Service workers form the progressive enhancement for your web app.
+They're written in JavaScript, and will control the web page/site they're associated with, intercepting and modifying navigation and resource requests, caching or retrieving resources from the cache, and delivering push notifications